Nominate an Auggie for the 2025 Distinguished Alumni Awards

 submitted by dames@augsburg.edu

-Announcing the 1st annual 2025 Auggie Baby Shark Entrepreneur Contest!
-Students can compete for $10,000 in prize money for their business or social enterprise idea.
+Compete for $10,000 in prize money for your business or social enterprise idea.

-The Augsburg Baby Shark Contest encourages students to explore their entrepreneurial potential, seek out new opportunities, and use the skills & knowledge they have acquired to launch a new business.
+The Augsburg Baby Shark Contest encourages students to explore entrepreneurial potential, seek out new opportunities, and use the skills & knowledge acquired to launch a new business.
 This annual event is organized by the School of Business and is open to all current Augsburg University undergraduate & graduate students.
 In order to be eligible, students must be registered in the semester of competition with a valid Augsburg University student ID.

 COMPETITION DETAILS